craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/Holyl'nds/The Church of the White Flame.md

 In addition to the "traditional generating slave population", the ICC has been trying to generate a supply of "perfect slaves". [[The Assault of the Giant Dissenters]] has solved a severe issue in this regard in the Orcish people, who are created by ritual - an inherently replicable and mutable process.

 Since this development, over the course of hundreds of rituals - experiments have since produced two "viable" clutches.
 The first clutch was created circa 103AF while using the tendrils of [[Its Greatness]] to heat the caldron for the ritual.
-This clutch
+This clutch aged abnormally quickly, presenting a stark contrast between those who could accept and adapt to their circumstances and those who could not.
+Graduates of the first clutch have been granted 'Silver Medals' and released into the public under constant surveillance.
+The second clutch was created three years later, c.
+106AF, where the first successful ritual was reproduced with the addition of fiendish blood.
+While the second clutch failed to produce obedient slave population, it was successful in creating a series of powerful military assets.

 #### White Flame Militants for MBED